The many classical faces of quantum structures: Introduction

-For more information we refer to~\cite{emch:algebraic,albertiuhlmann:stochastic,landsman:topics,weaver:quantization} in addition to references above.
+For more information, we refer to~\cite{emch:algebraic,albertiuhlmann:stochastic,landsman:topics,weaver:quantization} in addition to references above.

-\subsection{Bohr's doctrine of classical concepts}
+\subsection{Bohr's Doctrine of Classical Concepts}

 To summarize, both classical systems and quantum systems are first-class citizens that can interact in the algebraic framework.
 Classical systems are commutative algebras $C$, and quantum systems are noncommutative ones $A$.
-An example of an interaction is measurement, as given by maps $C \to A$.
-Having no superfluous unreachable outcomes in $\Spec(C)$ of the measurement corresponds to injectivity of these maps.
-So the information all possible measurements can give us about a possibly noncommutative algebra $A$ is its collection $\cC(A)$ of commutative subalgebras $C$.
-In other words: all empirically accessible information in a quantum system is encoded in its family of classical subsystems.
+An example interaction is measurement, given by maps $C \to A$.
+For~$n$-level systems, a measurement with $m$ outcomes is a map $\C^m \to \M_n(\C)$.
+Having no superfluous outcomes in $\Spec(C)$ of the measurement corresponds to the injectivity of these maps.
+So the information that all possible measurements can give us about a possibly noncommutative algebra $A$ is its collection $\cC(A)$ of commutative subalgebras $C$.
+In other words, all empirically accessible information in a quantum system is encoded in its family of classical subsystems.
 This observation is known as the \emph{doctrine of classical concepts} and dates back to Bohr~\cite{bohr:einstein,heunenlandsmanspitters:topos}.
+For an $n$-level system $A=\M_n(\C)$, elements of $\cC(A)$ indeed correspond to all possible measurement setups: the ways of choosing an orthonormal basis of $\C^n$ and a partition of an $n$-element set with $m$ equivalence classes for outcomes.

 The main aim of this paper is to survey what can be said about the quantum structure $A$ based on its many classical faces $\cC(A)$, explaining the title.
-Structures based on $\cC(A)$ should also have fewer interpretational difficulties, as mentioned before, because they are grounded in classical mechanics.

-\subsection{The Kadison--Singer problem}
+\subsection{The Kadison--Singer Problem}

 A case in point is the long-standing but recently solved Kadison--Singer problem~\cite{kadisonsinger:extensions,marcusspielmansrivastava:kadisonsinger}.
-In a noncommutative C*-algebra, not all observables are compatible, in the sense that they can be measured simultaneously.
+In a noncommutative C*-algebra, not all observables are compatible, in the sense that they can be measured simultaneously (without uncertainty).
 What can at most be measured in an experiment are those observables in a single commutative subalgebra.
 The best an experimenter can do is repeat the experiment to determine the values of those observables, giving a pure state of that commutative subalgebra.
-Ideally this tomography procedure should determine the state of the entire system.
+Ideally, this tomography procedure should determine the state of the entire system.
+Indeed, there are various protocols for performing such tomography on $n$-level systems that have been experimentally verified~\cite{altepeterjameskwiat:tomography}.